DFA minimization: Unreachable states

-Assuming an efficient implementation of the state sets (e.g. new_states) and operations on them (such as adding a state or checking whether it is present), this algorithm can be implemented with time complexity $O(n+m)$, where $n$ is the number of states and $m$ is the number of transitions of the input automaton.
+Assuming an efficient implementation of state sets and operations, this algorithm can be implemented with time complexity $O(n+m)$, where $n$ is the number of states and $m$ is the number of transitions of the input automaton.

+Let R be the set of reachable states.
+The set of unreachable states is $Q \setminus R$, that is, the states unmarked by the algorithm.
 Unreachable states can be removed from the DFA without affecting the language that it accepts.

 Nondistinguishable states

 The following algorithms present various approaches to merging nondistinguishable states.

 Hopcroft's algorithm

 One algorithm for merging the nondistinguishable states of a DFA, due to Hopcroft (1971), is based on partition refinement, partitioning the DFA states into groups by their behavior.
 These groups represent equivalence classes of the Nerode congruence, whereby every two states are equivalent if they have the same behavior for every input sequence.
 That is, for every two states p_{1} and p_{2} that belong to the same block of the partition P, and every input word w, the transitions determined by w should always take states p_{1} and p_{2} to either states that both accept or states that both reject.
 It should not be possible for w to take p_{1} to an accepting state and p_{2} to a rejecting state or vice versa.

 The following pseudocode describes the form of the algorithm as given by Xu.
 Alternative forms have also been presented.